-Young children thrive with a predictable routine, but transitioning from the summertime — full of unstructured fun with family — to the school year schedule can be a little bit tricky.
-Here are some tips and tools for parents to use in making that transition smooth and joyful for little ones:
+Young children thrive with a predictable routine, but transitioning from the summertime — full of unstructured fun with family — to the school-year schedule can be tricky.
+Here are some tips and tools for parents to help make the transition smooth and joyful for little ones:

 Establish a “Goodbye!
 Hello!” ritual.
 Rituals are a wonderful way to help children through all kinds of transitions in life.
-Say “goodbye” to summer with an end-of-summer picnic, for instance, or a splash party in the backyard with the other kids in the neighborhood.
-Let your child and his friends help you create a banner that bids farewell to summer.
+Say “goodbye” to summer with an end-of-summer picnic, for instance, or a splash party in the backyard with neighborhood kids.
+Have your child and their friends help you create a banner that bids farewell to summer.
 You might say “hello” to the new school year by scheduling a special breakfast to celebrate the first day of school with friends.

 Talk about the reunions to come.
-Beginning a couple of weeks before the new school year starts, remind your child that she will be seeing all of her friends again soon.
-If you know who her teacher will be, you can start talking about her new teacher and anticipating aloud all the fun things she will do this year in school.
+A couple of weeks before the new school year starts, begin reminding your child that they will be seeing all their friends again soon.
+If you know who their teacher will be, you can start talking about the new teacher and anticipating aloud all the fun things they will do this year in school.

 Start a paper chain.
-Cutting out equally sized strips of construction paper about an inch wide and 6 inches long, create a link for every day.
-Encourage your child to draw a little picture of something he loved about his day, starting with the final days of summer and continuing all the way through Thanksgiving.
-By then you will have a long, colorful chain you can hang on the holiday tree or along the banister in celebration of fond memories.
+Cutting out strips of construction paper about an inch wide and 6 inches long, create a link for every day, starting with the final days of summer and continuing through Thanksgiving.
+Encourage your child to draw a little picture of something they loved about their day on one of the strips and add it to the chain each night.
+By the time Turkey Day arrives, you will have a long, colorful chain you can hang on the holiday tree or along the banister in celebration of fond memories.

-It’s important to be sensitive to the fact that your child may feel anxiety about the change in her routine.
-You can ease her in by using the tools above, remembering that young children thrive on predictability and preparation.
+It’s important to be sensitive to the fact that your child may feel anxiety about the change in their routine.
+You can ease them in by using the tools above, remembering that young children thrive on predictability and preparation.